elvindesouza/hardening/README.md

 Firewalls are available which masquerade as a "VPN" to the OS, but these drain battery life, and are nowhere as efficient as uninstalling the app or just restricting permissions.

+#### Microsoft Windows

-**Microsoft Windows**-Use a ""trusted""(""reputable"") antivirus solution, these typically have anti-malware, PUA, IDS/IPS, anti-keylogger, safe banking, botnet detection and firewall services built-in with reasonable defaults.
+Use a ""trusted""(""reputable"") antivirus solution, these typically have anti-malware, PUA, IDS/IPS, anti-keylogger, safe banking, botnet detection and firewall services built-in with reasonable defaults.
 Ensure protections are in place for unsafe hyperlinks and email attachments

 For simpler setups(favouring advanced users), use the Firewall and Microsoft Defender that comes along with the OS.

+#### Linux

-**Linux**-Nowhere as prevalent as Windows, but you might have to be more careful with linux systems, as attacks crafted for linux machines are usually untargeted in nature and intended for small to large servers, not home PCs.
+Nowhere as prevalent as Windows, but you might have to be more careful with linux systems, as attacks crafted for linux machines are usually untargeted in nature and intended for small to large servers, not home PCs.
 Most commonly-botnets and worms

 Firewalls you can use are already [mentioned above](#firewalluncomplicated-firewall), you can combine this with periodic scans with [`ClamAV`](https://wiki.archlinux.org/title/ClamAV) (antivirus for linux), along with keeping your system up to date.